 Pain serves as a warning that something is wrong and can help in diagnosing a problem.
-Without pain, a person would be unaware that they had hurt themselves or that they have a medical problem that requires treatment.
-In most cases, pain ceases when the problem is treated and this type of pain is called acute pain.
-However, in some cases people experience chronic pain, which is constant pain that last for weeks, months or years.
-This might be due to an ongoing problem such as arthritis or cancer but sometimes the cause cannot be identified.
+Without pain, a person would be unaware that they had hurt themselves or have a medical problem requiring treatment.
+In most cases, pain ceases when the problem is treated, and this type of pain is called acute pain.
+However, in some cases, people experience chronic pain, which is a constant pain that lasts for weeks, months, or years.
+This might be due to an ongoing problem such as arthritis or cancer, but sometimes the cause cannot be identified.

 Nerve fibers exist in bundles to form a peripheral nerve.
-Within this peripheral nerve, electrical signals are passed along the neurone to the spinal cord in the neck.
+Within this peripheral nerve, electrical signals are passed along the neuron to the neck's spinal cord.

-In one area of the spinal cord called the dorsal horn, electrical signals travel between neurones via junctions called synapses, which is achieved by means of chemical messengers called neurotransmitters.
+In one spinal cord area called the dorsal horn, electrical signals travel between neurons via junctions called synapses, which is achieved employing chemical messengers called neurotransmitters.
 The signals then travel up the spinal cord to reach the brain.

-The person then feels a sensation of pain in the finger, becomes alert to the fact that there is a problem and then has an emotional reaction such as annoyance or irritation.
+The person then feels a sensation of pain in the finger and becomes alert that there is a problem and then has an emotional reaction such as annoyance or irritation.

-Different sensations are transmitted by different types of nerve fiber which include the A-alpha fibers, the A-beta fibers, the A-delta fibers and the C fibers.
+Different sensations are transmitted by different nerve fiber types, including the A-alpha fibers, the A-beta fibers, the A-delta fibers, and the C fibers.
 Sharp pain travels via A-delta fibers, while dull pain is carried along C fibers.
 A-delta fibers are larger than C fibers and are also coated with myelin, which means they can carry signals much faster than C fibers.
-Therefore, when a person pricks their finger, the sensation they initially feel is a sharp pain (referred to as “fast pain”) and this is followed by a slower, spreading pain sensation (referred to as “slow pain”).
+Therefore, when a person pricks their finger, the sensation they initially feel is a sharp pain (referred to as “fast pain”), and this is followed by a slower, spreading pain sensation (referred to as “slow pain”).

-In this scenario, after the finger has healed, the pain sensation would cease because the nociceptors no longer detect damage to the tissue.
+After the finger has healed in this scenario, the pain sensation would cease because the nociceptors no longer detect damage to the tissue.
 However, in some cases, pain receptors continue firing.
 This may occur as a result of a disease or condition that causes continuous tissue damage.
-For example, in arthritis patients, joints are continuously in a state of disrepair, which causes pain signals to carry on travelling to the brain.
-The nociceptors can sometimes continue to fire even in the absence of any damage and the pain response remains the same, despite their being no physical cause.
-It can therefore be difficult to locate the origin of this chronic pain, which can make it problematic to treat.
+For example, in arthritis patients, joints are continuously in a state of disrepair, which causes pain signals to carry on traveling to the brain.
+The nociceptors can sometimes continue to fire even in the absence of any damage, and the pain response remains the same, despite there being no physical cause.
+Therefore, it can be difficult to locate the origin of this chronic pain, which can make it problematic to treat.

 Video - Why Things Hurt